-Compensation earned for the nine months ended September 30, 2017 and 2016 due to persons in charge of the planning, direction and control of the Company, including executive and non-executive directors is as follows:
+Compensation earned for the year ended December 31, 2017 and 2016 due to persons in charge of the planning, direction and control of the Company, including executive and non-executive directors is as follows:

-Nine months ended September 30, 2017 \$ Nine months ended September 30, 2016 \$ Salaries, fees and benefits Share-based compensation 1,353,856 29,706 1,177,703 45,019 Total 1,383,562 1,222,722 FINANCIAL INSTRUMENTS
+Year ended December 31, 2017 \$ Year ended December 31, 2016 \$ Salaries, fees and benefits Share-based compensation 1,843,048 39,636 1,779,090 61,547 Total 1,882,684 1,840,637 approximate those of similar instruments in the current market.
+Except as otherwise noted the Company is not exposed to significant risks in relation to its financial instruments.

+FINANCIAL INSTRUMENTS

 The Company's financial instruments comprise cash, accounts receivables, accounts payable and accrued liabilities and long-term debt.
-The fair values of these financial instruments approximate their carrying values, unless otherwise noted, due to their short-term maturities or interest rates which management believes approximate those of similar instruments in the current market.
-Except as otherwise noted the Company is not exposed to significant risks in relation to its financial instruments.
+The fair values of these financial instruments approximate their carrying values, unless otherwise noted, due to their short-term maturities or interest rates which management believes